Mike McCready: Equipment

 McCready is known to use a variety of different guitars, but during Pearl Jam's early years he used mainly Fender Stratocasters.
 His arsenal now includes Gibson Les Pauls and Gibson Les Paul Juniors, among others.

 A Fender Stratocaster has been used constantly and most often throughout his career.
 McCready has used many types of Stratocasters, vintage and modern, even including left-handed Stratocasters with reversed strings, so that the slanted bridge pickup would have more treble on the lower strings, as opposed to the intended higher strings.
 This was a common practice of Jimi Hendrix, who played right-handed guitars even though he was left-handed.
 His most prized model is a slab rosewood fretboard 1960 Stratocaster, the first in a series of 1959 modeled vintage guitars, inspired by Stevie Ray Vaughan's "Number One" guitar.

 In 2021, Fender Custom Shop master builder Vincent Van Trigt discovered that McCready's valuable 1959 Stratocaster turned out to be a 1960 model.
 That same year, Fender produced a Custom Shop limited edition of the Mike McCready 1960 Stratocaster which is an accurate replica of McCready's original sunburst.

+In 2023, Fender also produced a Made in Mexico, more affordable signature model of McCready's prized 1960 Stratocaster.

 McCready's second most used guitar is a Gibson Les Paul.
 He now uses it for live performances of "Alive", "Brain of J." (from Yield), and "Given to Fly", among others.
 Among his collection, his most frequently used is his 1959 Standard, formerly owned by Jim Armstrong, guitarist for Van Morrison's band, Them.
 He has only recently started to use the single pickup Gibson Les Paul Junior, which is a TV yellow 1959 model.
 He also has Gibson Les Paul Specials.
 He plays Fender Telecasters on live performances of "Corduroy" (from Vitalogy), "World Wide Suicide" (from Pearl Jam), and "Marker in the Sand", among others.

 Gibson produced a signature, limited edition version of McCready's 1959 original Les Paul Standard with true historic specifications.